Patriot Extends Strike Length of the CV5 Pegmatite to 3.7 km, Corvette Property, Quebec, Canada

 Blair Way, Company President and CEO, comments: "Our winter drill program at the CV5 Pegmatite has been a remarkable success.
 We have extended the spodumene mineralized pegmatite an additional 1.5 km over the course of the program for a current continuous strike length, which remains open at both ends, of 3.7 km.
 We are now undergoing final preparation for our summer-fall surface and drill exploration programs as we await final core sample assays from the recent drilling and move closer to an initial mineral resource estimate at CV5."

-Patriot Battery Metals Inc. (the “Company” or “Patriot”) (TSX-V: PMET) (ASX: PMT) (OTCQX: PMETF) (FSE: R9GA) is pleased to provide an update on the 2023 winter drill program recently completed at its wholly owned Corvette Property (the “Property”), located in the Eeyou Istchee James Bay region of Quebec.
+Patriot Battery Metals Inc. (the "Company" or "Patriot") PMETPMTPMETF (FSE: R9GA) is pleased to provide an update on the 2023 winter drill program recently completed at its wholly owned Corvette Property (the "Property"), located in the Eeyou Istchee James Bay region of Quebec.
 The winter phase of the 2023 drill campaign was focused on the CV5 Pegmatite, located approximately 13.5 km south of the regional and all-weather Trans-Taiga Road and powerline infrastructure.

 Since the last drill program update (see news release dated March 29, 2023), the Company is pleased to report a further extension of the CV5 Pegmatite westwardly by 550 m – to 3.7 km combined strike length – through dominantly spodumene-bearing pegmatite in drill holes moving westwardly from CV22-074 through to CV23-184.
 Drill holes completed over this 550 m of strike have intersected various widths of continuous pegmatite, dominantly spodumene-bearing, including drill hole CV23-184, the westernmost drill hole completed to date at the CV5 pegmatite, which returned a continuous 93 m core length interval of dominantly spodumene-bearing pegmatite (127 m to 220 m).
 Collectively, these intersections are interpreted to delineate a near-surface blow-out of the pegmatite in this area and demonstrate a significant potential for the mineralized pegmatite to continue further westwardly.